 Tortuguero National Park is one of the few national parks that you must explore by water.

 Day 3 – Rest and/or Freedom to Explore

-At Sapphire & Elm Travel we encourage you to have the freedom to explore when traveling, which is why we never plan your itinerary down to the minute.
-We believe that the most fun experiences are ones that you create on your own in the moment, with the advice and recommendations given to you from travel experts like us and locals.
+At Sapphire & Elm Travel, I encourage you to have the freedom to explore when traveling, which is why I never plan your itinerary down to the minute.
+I believe that the most fun experiences are ones that you create on your own in the moment, with the advice and recommendations given to you from travel experts (like me) and locals.

 Day 4 - Drive to La Fortuna